f95johansson/marvin-transfer/README.md

 * **escape/ctrl-c** to exit program
 * typing letters works as a filter on the current directory, for faster navigation

+### Settings
+Use these arguments to set preferences which will remain after shutdown
+`--show-invisible <true/false>` - Whether to show invisible files/folders or not
+`--sdcard-path <string>` - Set path to interval or external storage.
+Defaults to /storage/emulated/0, but may be different across android devices
+`--adb-path <string>` - If adb is not in \$PATH, you can set it manually
+*Example:* `marvin --sdcard-path /sdcard/`

 ## TODO
 This utility is quite new and there's a bunch left to be done.
 Feel free to contribute if you want (with *Pull Requests* targeting *master*).